flenniken/statictea/docs/runCommand.md

 * [newLengthOr](#newlengthor-1) &mdash; Create a OpResultWarn[Natural] value.
 * [newStatement](#newstatement) &mdash; Create a new statement.
 * [startColumn](#startcolumn) &mdash; Return enough spaces to point at the warning column.
+* [getFragmentAndPos](#getfragmentandpos) &mdash; Return a statement fragment, and new position to show the given position.
 * [getWarnStatement](#getwarnstatement) &mdash; Return a multiline error message.
 * [warnStatement](#warnstatement) &mdash; Show an invalid statement with a pointer pointing at the start of the problem.
 * [`==`](#) &mdash; Return true when the two statements are equal.